Stalking - Any pervasive and unwelcome pattern of pursuing contact with another individual.

 Stalking may or may not be accompanied by acts of violence or threats of violence towards the person being stalked and their possessions.

-To be stalked is a terrifying experience.
-One is left with a difficult choice between protecting one's own rights to privacy and getting into an ugly confrontation with a person who is demonstrating very little respect, self-control and personal judgment.
+Being stalked is a terrifying experience.
+One is left with a difficult choice between protecting one’s own rights to privacy and getting into an ugly and potentially dangerous confrontation with a person who is demonstrating very little respect, self-control, ethics or sound judgment.

 People who are stalked are often familiar with the person who is doing the stalking and are familiar with their habits.
-However, they are often afraid to confront them for fear that they will "blow up" or make the situation worse.
-They may also feel afraid to involve others or request help for fear that they will be judged for "over-reacting".
+However, they are often afraid to confront them for fear the perpetrator will “blow up” or for fear of escalating the harassment.
+They may also feel afraid to involve others or request help for fear that they will be judged for “over-reacting”.

 People who are married or related to a person who is stalking them often feel that they have no legitimate right to protect their privacy and their assets or demand an end to the intrusive behavior.
 Many cultures promote the idea that loving relationships are unconditional and that for a person to be a loving spouse or a family member they should keep no secrets, expect no privacy or have no boundaries within the relationship.
-Stalkers also use such arguments to intimidate a victim into surrendering their position.
-This can have the effect of leaving the victim feeling trapped, with no recourse or source of support from the outside world.
+Stalkers also use such arguments to intimidate a victim into surrendering their rights to privacy.
+This can cause the victim to feel trapped, with no recourse to support from the outside world.

 If you are being stalked, harassed or your privacy is being invaded: